-- Use the monthly measurement method or the look-back measurement method to confirm that health plan coverage will be offered to all full-time employees (and dependent children).
+- ☐ Use the monthly measurement method or the look-back measurement method to confirm that health coverage will be offered to all full-time employees (and dependent children).
 If you have employees with varying hours, the look-back measurement method may be the best fit for you. - ☐ To use the look-back measurement method, you will need to select your measurement, administrative and stability periods.
-Please contact KRA Agency Partners, Inc for more information on the look-back measurement method.
+Please contact New Agency Partners for more information.